emmt/YOIFITS/README.md

 oifits_save, ws, filename;
 ```

 where `filename` is the name of the OI-FITS file.
-The `oifits_save` subroutine
+The `oifits_save` subroutine has a
-has a number of keywords to add comments, history records or to allow
+number of keywords to add comments, history records or to allow overwriting an existing
-overwritting an existing file (which is forbidden by default).
+file (which is forbidden by default).

 ### Simulated Data

-If the contents of an OI-FITS data-block correspond to model data, you may
+If the contents of an OI-FITS data-block correspond to model data, you may simulate
-simulate additive noise with:
+additive noise with:

 ```c
 out = oifits_add_noise(ws, method, level);
 ```

-which has the effect of adding noise to all `OI_VIS`, `OI_VIS2` or `OI_T3`
+which has the effect of adding noise to all `OI_VIS`, `OI_VIS2` or `OI_T3` data-blocks of
-data-blocks of the OI-FITS instance `ws` and returns a new OI-FITS instance.
-The other arguments are as follows:
+the OI-FITS instance `ws` and returns a new OI-FITS instance.
+The other arguments are as
+follows:

-* `method = 1` or `"generate"` to add noise to noiseless data; the standard
+* `method = 1` or `"generate"` to add noise to noiseless data; the standard deviation of
-  deviation of the noise is taken from the contents of `ws`; in this case,
+  the noise is taken from the contents of `ws`; in this case, the `level` argument must be
-  the `level` argument must be undefined or omitted.
+  undefined or omitted.

-* `method = 2` or `"snr"` to add noise to noiseless data; the standard
+* `method = 2` or `"snr"` to add noise to noiseless data; the standard deviation of noise
-  deviation of noise is computed to achieve a signal-to-noise ratio equal to
-  the value of `level`.
+  is computed to achieve a signal-to-noise ratio equal to the value of `level`.

-* `method = 3` or `"amplify"` to add noise to noisy data so that the standard
+* `method = 3` or `"amplify"` to add noise to noisy data so that the standard deviation of
-  deviation of total noise (existing one plus added one) is multiplied by the
+  total noise (existing one plus added one) is multiplied by the value of `level` which
-  value of `level` which must be greater or equal one.
-The standard deviation
+  must be greater or equal one.
+The standard deviation of the noise prior to the
-  of the noise prior to the amplification is taken from the contents of `ws`.
+  amplification is taken from the contents of `ws`.

-The operation can also be carried out *in-place* by calling `oifits_add_noise`
+The operation can also be carried out *in-place* by calling `oifits_add_noise` as a
-as a subroutine:
+subroutine:

 ```c
 oifits_add_noise, ws, method, level;